servoz/populse_mia/doc/ScopeStatement/ScopeStatement.md

     > EB: we will also need a mean to show spectra, plots linked to image and non-image data (e.g. one pixel of an image over time, values of several ROIs across parameter maps, correlations between pixel intensities of two maps, physiological parameter over time)

  * `Data browser / Tag manager`:
     Provides an overview of the data available in the current analysis project (raw data and derived data).
 Data browser.
-[QUESTION FROM EB: Only image data?
-Non-image data should be visible somewhere as well]
+    > EB: Only image data?
+Non-image data should be visible somewhere as well !
     * Configure overview of the meta-data (from acquisition or added by the user)
     * Visualize the corresponding images in a simple and fast way (different from the data viewer above)
     * Define, edit, load and store user-defined tags